On the flat cohomology of binary norm forms: Preliminaries

 \bk

-While $\un{\BG}_m$ and $\un{R}_\Om$ are smooth over $\Sp \Z$, the kernel $\N_\Om$ need not be smooth, in the sense that it may have a non-reduced reduction at some prime.
+While $\un{\BG}_m$ and $\un{R}_\Om$ are smooth over $\Sp \Z$, the kernel $\N_\Om$ need not be smooth, in that it may have a non-reduced reduction at some prime.
+However, $\un{N}_\Om$ is the kernel of a morphism of $\CO_\Om$-tori and thus is of multiplicative type.
+In particular, it is faithfully flat and affine.
 So instead of using \'etale cohomology, we shall restrict ourselves to flat cohomology.
-To this end we shall need the following lemma.